 - Read the fine print on the sale — even though it may be hard to find.
 Most refurbished or open-box phones are sold "as is" with little or no option for returns or refunds.

 - Keep in mind the age of the device you're looking to buy.
 Sometimes companies won't be selling refurbished versions of the latest phones but instead a model or two older.
 It may be nicely discounted, but much of that discount is likely due to it just being old.

 - If the price is too good to be true, then it probably is!
 If you see a retailer selling a late-model "refurbished" phone for something like half the retail price or less, there's likely some sort of catch you've yet to find.
 Refurbished phones will be cheap, but they won't be a steal.

 If you're doing your research and are ready to buy refurbished, here are some great places to look that often have refurbished, recertified, pre-owned, or open-box phones.

-- Verizon has certified pre-owned devices, but the selection is small and isn't always the best deal.
-For the most part, it only sells pre-owned Samsung phones.
+Verizon has certified pre-owned devices, but the selection is small and isn't always the best deal.
+For the most part, it only sells pre-owned Samsung phones and iPhones.
 Buying certified from the carrier gives you a bit of security, though, as Verizon will guarantee you're getting a working device and offers a 90-day warranty.

-- T-Mobile sometimes sells certified pre-owned devices at deep discounts, but stock fluctuates regularly (sometimes to the point where there are no phones listed online) and is generally limited to Samsung and/or LG phones when available.
-The carrier will also offer similar support to that of a brand new device, so you do have a safety net there.
+The Magenta carrier sometimes sells certified pre-owned devices at deep discounts, but stock fluctuates regularly (sometimes to the point where there are no phones listed online) and is generally limited to Samsung and/or LG phones when available.
+Like Verizon, it offers a 90-day limited warranty for its certified pre-owned devices, which have to first pass an 80-point inspection.

 Do your research, pick the right store, and compare prices before buying, and you're likely to come away with a good phone at a better price than you would ever find on a new-in-box phone.